The Villages Slip, Trips or Falls Lawyer

 Many people assume that the top cause of nonfatal injuries in the US is motor vehicle accidents, but statistics from the US Centers for Disease Control and Prevention reveal otherwise.
 In 8 out of 10 age groups, the number one reason individuals are treated in emergency room departments is unintentional falls, slips, and trips.
 For the other two age groups, covering people ages 10-24, accidental falls rank second.
 Though some of these incidents occur in the home environment, a surprising number of slips, trips, and falls happen because of property owner negligence.

-If you or a loved one was hurt because of dangerous conditions on property, you may be able to recover compensation for your losses.
+If you or a loved one was hurt because of dangerous conditions on a property, you may be able to recover compensation for your losses in the form of a slip, trip, or fall settlement.
 Skilled representation is critical to your injury claim, so please contact The Glover Law Firm to learn how we can help.
-We can set up a free consultation with a Villages slip, trips or fall lawyer who can explain how these cases work.
+We can set up a free consultation with a Villages slip, trips, or fall lawyer who can explain how these cases work.

 Legal Basis for Slip, Trip, and Fall Claims

-When you’re hurt because someone didn’t properly maintain their property, you may have a claim based upon premises liability.
+When you’re hurt because someone didn’t properly maintain their property, you may have a slip, trip, or fall case based upon premises liability.
 Like many other personal injury cases, these matters center on negligence, so you must prove:

 - The owner or other party in control of the premises had a legal duty to keep the property reasonably safe;